masataka123/blog3_e/sub1/index.md

 ## **Education**
 - Mar.
 2015    B.S. in Mathematics, the University of Tokyo.
 - Mar.
-2017    M.S. in Mathematical Sciences, the University of Tokyo.
+2017    M.S. in Mathematical Sciences, the University of Tokyo.(Advicer: Prof. Shigeharu Takayama)
 - Apr.
 2017--    Ph.D. student in Mathematical Sciences, the University of Tokyo.